 What Goes Into an Appraisal?

-It's likely you are familiar with the parties having a role in the transaction.
-The most known entity in the exchange is the real estate agent.
-Then, the bank provides the financial capital required to fund the transaction.
-And ensuring all details of the transaction are completed and that the title is clear to pass from the seller to the buyer is the title company.
+You're probably familiar with the parties having a role in the transaction.
+The most familiar person in the exchange is the real estate agent.
+Next, the mortgage company provides the money needed to bankroll the exchange.
+And the title company ensures that all areas of the transaction are completed and that a clear title passes from the seller to the buyer.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the property is worth the amount being paid?
+So, who's responsible for making sure the property is worth the purchase price?
 In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from American Appraisal, Inc. will ensure, you as an interested party, are informed.

-To determine an accurate status of the property, it's our duty to first complete a thorough inspection.
-We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed are present and are in the shape a reasonable person would expect them to be.
-To make sure the stated square footage has not been misrepresented and illustrate the layout of the home, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the property.
+To ascertain an accurate status of the property, it's our duty to first complete a thorough inspection.
+We must physically see features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly exist and are in the condition a typical buyer would expect them to be.
+To ensure the stated square footage has not been misrepresented and illustrate the layout of the home, the inspection often includes creating a sketch of the floorplan.
+Most importantly, we look for any obvious amenities - or defects - that would have an impact on the value of the property.

-Here, we use information on local construction costs, labor rates and other elements to ascertain how much it would cost to replace the property being appraised.
-This value often sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+Here, we gather information on local construction costs, labor rates and other elements to determine how much it would cost to construct a property similar to the one being appraised.
+This figure commonly sets the maximum on what a property would sell for.
+It's also the least used method.

 Appraisers can tell you a lot about the subdivisions in which they appraise.
-They innately understand the value of particular features to the homeowners of that area.
+They innately understand the value of certain features to the people of that area.
 Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate at hand.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately portray the features of subject property.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 • In the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At American Appraisal, Inc., we are an authority in knowing the value of real estate features in Bakersfield and Kern County neighborhoods.
-This approach to value is commonly awarded the most weight when an appraisal is for a real estate sale.
+At American Appraisal, Inc., we are an authority when it comes to knowing the worth of real estate features in Bakersfield and Kern County neighborhoods.
+The sales comparison approach to value is most often given the most weight when an appraisal is for a home sale.

 Valuation Using the Income Approach

-A third way of valuing approach to value is sometimes applied when a neighborhood has a measurable number of renter occupied properties.
-In this situation, the amount of income the property yields is taken into consideration along with other rents in the area for comparable properties to determine the current value.
+In the case of income producing properties - rental houses for example - we may use an additional approach to value.
+In this scenario, the amount of revenue the property produces is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.

 Putting It All Together

-Examining the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
-Note: While this amount is probably the strongest indication of what a house is worth, it may not be the final sales price.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-At the end of the day, an appraiser from American Appraisal, Inc. will guarantee you attain the most accurate property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+Note: While the appraised value is probably the most accurate indication of what a house is worth, it may not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from American Appraisal, Inc. will guarantee you attain the most accurate property value, so you can make the most informed real estate decisions.